JGrana01/chatai/README.md

 _MAXLINES_ - the maximium number of lines of text to send.
 This can be increased - but should be cautiously - more lines - more tokens used.

 _MAXSIZE_ - this is the maximium number of characters to send.
 Again, can be increased - more dependent on shell variable length :-)

+_ALWAYSTRIM_ - If a file for analysys is greater than MAXLINES, either ask if it should be trimmed (0) or just trim it without prompting (1)

 ## Usage